 Table #1 shows all the notes within an octave.
 The top row (chromatic) consists of 13 notes from C to C inclusive.
 There are actually only 12 notes because the 13th is another C of course.

 The blue highlighting shows where the 7 notes of the C major scale occur within the chromatic one.
-If we play these hightlighted notes, we play the scale of C major.
+If we play these highlighted notes, we play the scale of C major.

-Pattern of Intervals: The 7 notes of the scale are usually refered to as the 2nd, 3rd, 4th etc. It’s easier to understand this way.
+The 7 notes of the scale are usually referred to as the 2nd, 3rd, 4th, etc. It’s easier to understand this way.
 There are two further points worth noting.

 1/ All the notes of this scale exclude sharps (#).
 This only applies to the major scale of C. Think of them as the white keys on a piano.